 How To Remove Paint From Textured Glass — Final Thoughts

-If you can find a solution that’s already under your kitchen sink, then go ahead and use that one first.
-And if this solution happens to be a non-toxic solution, all the better!
+If you can find a solution under your kitchen sink, use that one first.
+And if this it’s a non-toxic solution, all the better!

-Remember, though, white vinegar is a fantastic product that every home should have.
+Remember, white vinegar is a fantastic product every home should have.
 I’m always using it!